Lisa McVey: History of abuse

-1984 abduction
+Abduction

 On November 3, 1984, McVey was snatched from her bicycle on the ride to her grandmother's home after work.
 She was blindfolded, held at gunpoint, raped, and tortured for 26 hours.
 She would later learn that the perpetrator was Bobby Joe Long, who was responsible for at least 10 murders and over 50 rapes.

 During her captivity, McVey offered to be his secret girlfriend.
-She then elicited sympathy from Long by claiming to be the only child of an ill parent.
+She then elicited sympathy from Long by claiming to be the only child of an ill father.
 He was persuaded to release her and did so in a remote location, instructing her to keep her blindfold on for five minutes while he escaped.
 Upon arriving at home, she was beaten by her guardian’s boyfriend and interrogated for five hours about her whereabouts.
 Her account remained consistent and finally a phone call was made to the police.

-McVey had committed to memorize several details about her abduction and intentionally left fingerprints on several surfaces in Long's bathroom to help police identify her in the event of her death.
+McVey had committed to memory several details about her abduction and intentionally left fingerprints on several surfaces in Long's bathroom to help police identify her in the event of her death.
 Through her description of her captor, his vehicle, the route they took, and other details, police were able to track down Long and connect him to other crimes.
 Officers began a surveillance operation and arrested Long on November 16, 1984, for sexual assault and kidnapping of McVey.

-On September 23, 1985, Long pleaded guilty to his crimes against McVey and to an additional eight counts of first-degree murder, eight counts of kidnapping, and seven counts of sexual battery.
+On September 23, 1985, Long pled guilty to his crimes against McVey and to an additional eight counts of first-degree murder, eight counts of kidnapping, and seven counts of sexual battery.
 He received life sentences on every count in Hillsborough County.
 Additionally, he received two death sentences for the murders of Michelle Denise Simms and Virginia Johnson.

 When Long was executed on May 23, 2019, McVey and another survivor, Linda Nuttall, were present.

 Career

-In 1994, McVey began working for the Hillsborough County Parks and Recreation department.
+In 1995, McVey began working for the Hillsborough County Parks and Recreation department.
 When she reported a break-in at the office, the deputy who came to the scene said, "You've got the attitude to be a cop.
 Ever thought of that?"
 In 1999, she was transferred to the Hillsborough County Sheriff's Office as a dispatcher and became a reserve deputy.
 She put herself through the police academy and was deputized in 2004.
 She works in the same department that found and arrested her captor specializing in combating sex crimes and working to protect children.

 She also works as a middle school resource officer and uses her story to teach students how to handle potentially dangerous situations.